My 15-Day San Francisco to Seattle Road Trip Itinerary

 Day 13: Portland, Oregon

-• Powell’s City of Books: This legendary bookstore is a paradise for book lovers.
-As the largest independent bookstore in the world, Powell’s occupies an entire city block.
-Lose yourself in the aisles, and don’t miss the rare book room.
+• Powell’s City of Books – The largest independent bookstore in the world, Powell’s takes up an entire city block.
+You could easily lose yourself here for hours, and I always love browsing the rare book room upstairs.

 Powell’s City of Books, the world’s largest independent bookstore, spans a city block and has a rare book room.